2025 Solar Incentives Guide for Zanesville, OH - Tax Credits & Rebates

 EcoWatch's Zanesville, OH Solar Incentives FAQs

-You can lower your carbon footprint by 450 pounds of CO2 annually when you switch to solar panels.
-This adds up to roughly 9,000 pounds in 20 years.
-In addition, solar power is a renewable energy source, meaning that making the switch reduces the drain on our planet's resources.
+You can decrease your carbon footprint by 450 pounds of CO2 a year when you switch to solar panels.
+This adds up to around 9,000 pounds in 20 years.
+Solar is also a renewable energy source, meaning that making the switch lessens the drain on our planet's resources.

 When does the federal solar tax credit end?

-Many solar incentives are intended to apply to a property located within the United States that you own, and most secondary residences will fall under this distinction.
-There may be other solar incentives available for commercial properties, depending on the details.
-We recommend getting in touch with your local solar installer and/or tax professional to better understand what incentives may apply to your specific situation.
+Many solar incentives are intended to apply to a property you own that is located within the United States; most secondary residences fall under this distinction.
+There may be other solar incentives available for commercial properties, depending on the specifics.
+We recommend speaking with your local solar installer and/or tax professional to fully understand what incentives will apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.